PanosKatsaras/boat-booking/README.md

 2.4.
 Start the Backend Server

-    npm start # or npm run dev if you have a dev script using nodemon
+    npm run dev using nodemon

     The server will run on http://localhost:5000 (or your specified SERVER_PORT).